-Pilots willing to execute an instrument approach should contact the relevant approach frequency and select the option "Request Vectors for Instrument Approach" (ttt2) from the ATC menu.
-Obviously the initial contact should be made prior to overflying the IAF published on the chart.

-Like the visual approach, the flight will be separated into different entities upon flight lead's initial request.
+Pilots desiring to execute an instrument approach should contact the relevant approach frequency and select the option "Request Vectors for Instrument Approach" (ttt2) from the ATC menu.
+The initial contact should be made prior to overflying the IAF published on the chart.
+As in visual approaches, the flight will be separated into different entities upon flight lead's initial request.

 The approach profile tries to match the IFR approach chart with 4 reference points.
 Usually the first is the IAF (Initial Approach Fix) and the last one is the final approach point.
 That leaves 2 extra points placed accordingly on the approach track.
-The location of these 4 points are declared in the airbase.dat file (hence why the presence of these dat files are mandatory for the approach to work).
+The location of these 4 points are declared in the airbase.dat file.

 ATC will detect your position around any of the 4 reference points and provide vectors, speed and altitude calls for the next reporting point.
-Obviously having a total of 4 points may not be enough to guide aircraft perfectly along a smooth DMEARC (discussed later).
-The vectors provided by ATC will often cut short the curves but ultimately will guide aircraft to the right location.
-It is not perfect but it will certainly keep the AI from crashing into the terrain as with some cases using the visual system.
+With only 4 reference points, your aircraft may not fly a perfectly smooth DMEARC (discussed later).
+The vectors provided by ATC may cut short the curves but will ultimately guide the aircraft to the right location.

-A new type of BMS chart has been created specifically to work along this ATC procedure: the RADAR vector chart.
+Another type of BMS chart, the RADAR vector chart, has been specifically created to work with this ATC procedure.
 Whenever an airbase has RADAR charts, these should be used primarily with the "Request Vectors for Instrument Approach."

-This should minimise the possible problems trying to make a DMEARC procedure with only 4 reference points.
-Unfortunately, not all airport charts have been updated to include their own radar vectors procedures.
+This should minimize the possible problems trying to make a DMEARC procedure with only 4 reference points.
+Please note that not all airport charts have been updated to include their own radar vectors procedures.

-The biggest caveat of this procedure is that the ATC expects you to overfly the reference points before giving the next heading and altitude call.
-The next caveat is that ATC has a tendency to round up altitudes to thousands of feet, which is highly impractical for precision approaches.
+Vectored Instrument Approaches require you to overfly the reference points so that ATC can provide the next heading and altitude call.
+Please note that ATC may round up altitudes calls to thousands of feet, which may be not ideal for precision approaches.

-A chart on the other hand gives you a track that you must stay on and a precise altitude.
-To do that pilots lead their turn before reaching the reference point to avoid overshooting the chart track.
-It is particularly important when flying lower than the minimum safe altitude or minimum elevation figure close to an airport.
+An approach chart gives you a track and altitude that you must stay follow.
+To maintain track, human pilots lead their turns before reaching the reference point to avoid overshooting the chart track.

-Obviously humans can lead their turn, but AI cannot.
-Mixing both is again the source of the needed compromise.
+This is particularly important when flying lower than the minimum safe altitude or minimum elevation.
+While humans can lead their turn, AI pilots cannot.
+The compromise to this observation is that you must overfly the reference point.

-Although outside the scope of this manual, the above track error can be managed through smart placement of the reference points in the airbase ATC files.
+Although outside the scope of this manual, the above track error can be managed through smart placement ohibited area located right of the reference points in the airbase ATC files.
 Rather than placing them exactly on the turning points, the ATC file points should be placed where the pilots initiate their turn to ensure there is no track overshoot on the way to the new point.